art-programmer/ComputerVisionPapers/README.md

 ### MonoSLAM
 1. Used in a small volume (a room) in a long term.
 2. First real-time monocular SLAM system.
-3. Probabilistic filtering of a joint state consisting of camera and scene feature position estimates
+3. Probabilistic filtering of a joint state consisting of camera and scene feature position estimates.

 ### PTAM
 1. Separate tracking and mapping into two parallel threads.